1st London Field Company Royal Engineers: Origin

 When the former Volunteer Force was subsumed into the Territorial Force in 1908 under the Haldane Reforms, the East London (Tower Hamlets) Royal Engineers (Volunteers) became the divisional engineers for the TF's 1st London Division, forming the 1st London Field Company and 2nd London Field Company as well as the Divisional Signals Company.
-All three sub-units were based at the drill hall at Victoria Park Square, Bethnal Green, that the East London Engineers had built in 1896.
+All three sub-units were based at the drill hall at Victoria Park Square, Bethnal Green, which the East London Engineers had built in 1896.

 World War I

 Mobilisation

-The 1st London Division left by railway from Waterloo station on Sunday 2 August 1914 for its annual training camp, which was to be held at Wareham, Dorset.
+The 1st London Division left by railway from Waterloo station on Sunday, 2 August 1914 for its annual training camp, which was to be held at Wareham, Dorset.
 No sooner had it reached camp than it received orders to return to London for mobilisation.
 This process had been carefully planned, so that before war was declared on 4 August the units were already at their war stations, such as guarding vital railway lines, while the rear details at the drill halls completed mobilisation and began recruiting.

-On 15 August the TF was ordered to separate men who had volunteered for overseas service from the Home Service men, and on 31 August it was authorised to begin forming Reserve or 2nd Line units composed of Home Service men and recruits.
+On 15 August, the TF was ordered to separate men who had volunteered for overseas service from the Home Service men, and on 31 August it was authorised to begin forming Reserve or 2nd Line units composed of Home Service men and recruits.
 These were distinguished by the prefix '2/', so that the 1st London Field Company became the 1/1st, and its second line was the 2/1st London Field Company in 2/1st London Division.
 Later, the 2nd Line were made ready for overseas service and new Reserve or 3rd Line units were formed to continue to process of training.
 The 1st London Reserve Field Company was later numbered 516th Company before being absorbed into the central training organisation.

 During the autumn of 1914, 1st London Division was progressively broken up to provide reinforcements for formations serving overseas.
 1/1st London Field Company joined the Regular 6th Division in France on 23 December 1914 and remained with that formation throughout the war.
-When RE field companies were renumbered on 1 February 1917 it became 509th (London) Field Company.
+When RE field companies were renumbered on 1 February 1917, it became 509th (London) Field Company.